 “Would it be possible for you to take [this step] even if you can’t quite manage the whole project right now?”

 7. Write out the agreement.
 When you’ve reached a mutual agreement, make sure you put it in writing.
 It could be notes that you make at the time, or it could be a letter or email afterward, in which you thank the other person for taking the time to reach an agreement and include the terms that you agreed to.
 Put a copy of the agreement in your rental records, and keep a log of all the conversations that you’ve had.
-Texts are probably not the best way to document agreements, as they are frequently deleted and easy of falsify.
+Texts are probably not the best way to document agreements, as they are frequently deleted and easy to falsify.

 Discrimination/Fair housing laws